ProtProtocols/protprotocols.github.io/_pages/documentation_pages/development_custom_notebooks.md

 : The Jupyter notebook that represents the `IsoProt` protocol.

 Scripts/search.ipy
-: All scripts related to the actual search process.
-This includes adapting MGF file titles, creating the decoy database, using SearchGUI to perform the search, and use PeptideShaker to create the result files.
+: Script file containing all the steps of the search process.
+Each step is one Python function.
+This includes adapting MGF file titles, creating the decoy database, performing search using *SearchGUI* and using PeptideShaker to create the result files.

 Scripts/search_ui.ipy
-: The scripts required to display the graphical user interface components to enter the search parameters and experimental setup.
+: The scripts used to generate GUI components for search parameters and experimental setup.

 **Note:** We additionally created a new Jupyter widget that displays a button to execute subsequent cells in the notebook.
 The repository for this project can be found [here](https://github.com/ProtProtocols/jupyter-button_execute).
 {: .notice--info}

 ## Seeing How IsoProt Works

-We hide all python and R code from the user by simply hiding the respective cells in the Jupyter notebook.
+By default, all the Python and R code is hidden.
 To see how the notebook actually works, unhide the code by clicking the `Toggle everything` button:

 ![Jupyter toggle button](/assets/images/jupyter_toggle_button.png)